 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

 The most common reason to perform this test is to see if a heart attack has occurred.
-Your doctor will order this test if you have chest pain and other signs of a heart attack.
+Your health care provider will order this test if you have chest pain and other signs of a heart attack.
 The test is usually repeated two more times over the next 6 to 24 hours.

 The troponin test may also be done to help detect and evaluate other causes of heart injury.